CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 1978 - The John S. and Carol K. Crowley Residence, 627 Round Hill Road, Greenwich CT.
 Project architects, Peter Szilagyi and George Wu.
 Commissioned 1977.
 Sold in 1996 to Gerald Friedman.
 Sold later in 1996 to Robert H. and Natalie Shaffer.
 Deeded to the Natalie Shaffer Trust.
 Sold in 2013 to Jason and Anna Kaltz.

-1979 - The David Geffen Apartment I, 783 5th Avenue (17th floor), New York NY.
+1979 - The David Geffen Apartment I, 783 5th Avenue, 17AB, New York NY.
+Sherry-Netherland building.
 Commissioned 1977.
 Project architect, Jose Coriano.
 Color photos by Norman McGrath.
 Featured in Architectural Digest, June 1983.
-Status unknown.
+Sold to Ira Lipman.

 1979 - The Hines Residence, Martha's Vineyard MA.
 Unbuilt.
 Project architects, Jose Coriano and Gustav Rosenlov.